Compelling journalism connects dots, telling a story by revealing a bigger picture. But what happens when you connect the wrong dots?

 “If the people of Egypt can overthrow a police state, why do we in America just sit still for ridiculous security practices and numerous other insults?” says Daniel.

 Meanwhile, the government seems to be as tone-deaf as ever when it comes to reading the taxpayers who are footing the bill for the new body scanners.
 On Thursday, TSA Administrator John Pistole told Congress he wanted to broaden airport security to include vehicle checkpoints, small security teams patrolling the grounds and using officers who are trained to detect unusual behavior.
+(Here’s how to handle the TSA when you travel.)

 There’s some evidence that TSA has already started roaming beyond the screening areas and random gate checks.
 Last Sunday, Linda Morrison experienced what to her was a new security screening procedure in Seattle.